bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 The event `tag-state` will be emitted whenever new tags are entered into the new tag input element, tags that do not pass validation, or duplicate tags are detected.
-The event handler will receive three arrays as it's arguments:
+The event handler will receive three arrays as its arguments:

 - `validTags` (tags that pass validation)
 - `invalidTags` (tags that do not pass validation)